-Requiring great foot skills, speed and agility, soccer offers a fast-paced, fun sport that is played between two teams of 11 players each on the field at the same time.
+Requiring great foot skills, speed and agility, soccer offers fast-pace and fun.
+This sport is played between two teams of 11 players, each on the field at the same time.

-This is a great sport for young kids to get started with sports as the entry level skills required are very simple and it is a low contact sport enjoyed by both boys and girls.
+Moreover, this is a great sport for young kids starting in sports.
+As, the entry level skills are very simple and it is a low contact sport for both boys and girls to enjoy.

 Enrol your child in a locally run Soccer Training Camp

-Netball is played both indoors and outdoors and for that reason it can be played all year round, though generally netball seasons are played during the winter alongside the football codes.
+Netball is played both indoors and outdoors and for that reason it can be played all year round.
+Though generally netball seasons occur during winter, alongside the football codes.

-This is a fast paced, action packed sport that promotes great agility, speed and hand eye-coordination.
-In the past, netball has been very popular amongst girls but has recently seen a large increase in young boys playing in mixed competitions as well.
+It’s fast with plenty of action.
+Also, promoting great agility, speed and hand eye-coordination.
+In the past, netball has been very popular amongst girls, but has recently seen a large increase in young boys playing in mixed competitions as well.

 Enrol your child in a locally run Netball Training Camp

 Hockey is another sport that has both indoor and outdoor competitions.